ibilalkayy/100-Days-Of-DevOps/Days/day1.md

-In the first day, I have learned the following things about Git.
+On the first day, I learned the following things about Git.

 - `git init` will only track a particular directory in which git is initialized.
 - `git status` will show the status of the files that are newly created, modified or deleted.